Tailored Support

 1. Why is understanding students’ cultural context at home critical?

-The bedrock for creating accurate expectations for international students before they arrive in New Zealand is understanding their cultural context at home.
+The bedrock for creating accurate expectations for cross-border learners before they arrive in New Zealand is understanding their cultural context at home.
 This will determine what their expectations will be, because we all generally assume that other places are the same as where we live – until we’re told or shown otherwise.

 For example, if a student comes from a very technologically advanced context (e.g., Shanghai), they will have high expectations of the technology available at your institution.
 It won’t matter to them if you have more advanced technology than other similar organisations in New Zealand.
 Instead, they will need to be prepared for technology which is less sophisticated than what they are used to at home.